HacKanCuBa/blake2signer/docs/docs/examples.md

 ## Changing the digest size

-One advantage of BLAKE2+ is that it is very flexible and tweakable, and one of the things we can tweak is its digest size.
+One advantage of BLAKE2+ is that it is very flexible, and tweakable, and one of the things we can tweak is its digest size.
 This means that the output size of the signer can be changed for shorter or longer signatures: longer ones are more secure given that they are almost impossible to bruteforce.
 It is set to 16 bytes by default, which is a good compromise between security and length.

 !!! note
     A minimum size of 16 bytes is enforced, but [it can be changed](#changing-the-digest-size-limit).